Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 \subsection{Order breakpoint of finite graphs.}

+In this subsection we consider both finite and infinite graphs, but the main goal is to classify finite graphs depending on their order breakpoints.
 Let $\Gamma$ be a graph, finite or infinite, with edges of length $1$.
-We consider $\Gamma$ as a metric space with edges included.
+We consider $\Gamma$ as a geodesic metric space with edges included.
 Given an order on the set of vertices of $\Gamma$, we define an order on all points of $\Gamma$ as follows.

 \begin{definition} Given an order $T$ on the set of vertices $V$ of $\Gamma$, we define the order ${\rm Star}(T)$ on $\Gamma$.
 We subdivide each edge $AB$ into two halves of length $1/2$, and we assume that the middle point belongs to the half of $A$ if $A<_T B$.
+We call a union of a vertex and all the outgoing half-edges a {\it star figure}.
 For each point $x$ in $\Gamma$ we have defined therefore the vertex $v(x)$ (to the half-interval of which it belongs).
 If $v(x)<_T v(y)$ we put $x <_{{\rm Star}(T)} y$.
-On points with the same $v(x)$ we consider an hierarchical order on the corresponding star figure, assuming that the vertex is larger than the other points.
-The half-edges starting from this point are numbered with respect to the order of their non-common endpoints, and on each interval we consider the usual order of this interval, from the vertex to the middle point. \end{definition} A comment on the definition above: the choice to which half edge the middle point belongs, and the order we have chosen for half edges with a common vertex (the corresponding star figure) is not important.
+On points with the same $v(x)$ we consider a hierarchical order on the corresponding star figure, assuming that the vertex is smaller than the other points.
+So we have an order on the set of half-edges, and each half-edge is ordered by identifying it with the interval $[0,1]$ or $[0,1)$, where 0 corresponds to the vertex. \end{definition} A comment on the definition above: the choice to which half edge the middle point belongs, and the order we have chosen for half edges with a common vertex (the corresponding star figure) is not important.
 We have made this choice to fix an order on star figures which we will study in the sequel.

-The Lemma \ref{lem:edgesnotedges} below shows that for the asymptotic behaviour of order ratio function it does not matter whether we consider the graph together with the edges or only the metric on the vertices.
-In a more general setting, the asymptotic behavior of order ratio function can, under certain assumption, be reduced to studying local geometry of the metric space and its global geometry.
+Lemma \ref{lem:edgesnotedges} below shows that for the asymptotic behaviour of the order ratio function it does not matter whether we consider the graph together with the edges or only the metric on the vertices.
+In a more general setting, the asymptotic behavior of the order ratio function depends on both the local and global geometry of the metric space.